 - if you should later change your mind, the authorities may not be able to help you to leave

-- you will need to take notice of any advice given, e.g. keeping windows and doors closed; staying away from windows
+- you'll need to take notice of any advice given, e.g. keeping windows and doors closed; staying away from windows

 Evacuation advice for businesses within the city walls

-If you are a business owner within the city centre, you can assist the emergency services by:
+If you're a business owner within the city centre, you can assist the emergency services by:

 - repeating and reinforcing evacuation procedures to your staff

 - training Security and key staff to signpost others to the nearest evacuation routes